 The ISO/IEC 15118 Testing Symposium initiative now invites you to the “5th International ISO/IEC 15118 Interoperability and Conformance Testing Symposium”, which will be held on 10 and 11 November in South Korea on the island of Jeju-do.
 Host of the event will be the Korea Smart Grid Institute (KSGI).
 In a three-day face-to-face meeting from 7 to 9 November, the project groups meet in the same place in order to further hone the Edition 2 of ISO 15118.

-I will also be back on site and testing my open source implementation RISE V2G for compatibility with other implementations and conformance to the standard, as well as working on edition 2 in advance.
-In addition to the test systems made available as usual by the TU Dortmund and Vector Informatik that have been implemented according to ISO 15118-4 and ISO 15118-5, thus making the conformity tests easier, many companies from the USA, Europe and Asia will certainly be present once again.
+I will also be back on site and testing my open source implementation RISE V2G (GitHub) for compatibility with other implementations and conformance to the standard, as well as working on edition 2 in advance.
+In addition to the test systems made available as usual by the TU Dortmund and Vector Informatik that have been implemented according to ISO 15118-4 and ISO 15118-5, thus making the conformity tests easier, many companies from the USA, Europe

 For this Testing Symposium, I expect (or I hope for) more implementations, which will finally also enable secure communication via TLS and therefore Plug & Charge authentication and authorisation using digital certificates and signature verification.